ErikssonWilliam/VibeTrading-Hackaton/README.md

 ---
 ## 🐍 The 5 Starter Bots (The VibeTrading Team)

-You have five pre-built $\text{ML}$ bots, each using a distinct core algorithm to capture the market's "vibe."
+You have five pre-built Machine Learning bots, each using a distinct core algorithm to beat the market.

 | Bot Name | Technique | Approach | Key $\text{sklearn}$ Model |
 | :--- | :--- | :--- | :--- |